Enemy (1990 film)

 Enemy (also known as Fatal Mission) is a 1990 American action/adventure film directed by George Rowe and starring Peter Fonda, who also co-wrote the screenplay.

 Plot

-A CIA agent posing as a journalist (Peter Fonda) assassinates a North Vietnamese official then escapes into the jungle, where he comes across a beautiful female spy (Tia Carrere).
+A CIA agent posing as a journalist assassinates a North Vietnamese official then escapes into the jungle, where he comes across a beautiful female spy.
 At first they're enemies, but come to the realization that they must work together if they want to get out alive.